 Brazil team doctor has just announced that Neymar's World Cup is over.
 Fractured 3rd vertebrae, "needs to be immobilised...a few weeks"— Guy Mowbray (@Guymowbray) July 4, 2014

-Neymar went down late in the match after a collision with a Chilean player left him writhing in pain on the pitch.
+Neymar went down late in the match after a collision with a Colombian player left him writhing in pain on the pitch.
 Medical staff attended to him for several minutes, eventually carting off Brazil's revered talisman on a stretcher in the 88th minute.
 Brazil held on for the 2-1 win over Colombia to set up a semifinal match with Germany.

 English football legend Gary Lineker gave his quick thoughts on the Brazil's devastating news: